 "Everything around us has the right to be included as part of our culture’s artistic legacy - from tamale making to masonry, from adobe to oil paint."

-David Arevalo (he/him/his) is a Texas born, Chicago based, Mexican, costume maker, designer, educator and artist.
+David Arevalo (he/him/his) is a Texas born and based, Mexican, costume maker, designer, educator and artist.
 He is compelled to help tell stories that focus on the lives, experiences, and histories of communities that have found themselves underserved and underrepresented within the American artistic canon.
 The transformation and elevation of ideas, objects, and expectations is central to his practice.

-He is a first generation college graduate and holds a BA from the University of Texas at Austin.
-He is currently an MFA candidate in Northwestern University’s Stage Design program and was the recipient of Northwestern's 2021 Merritt Academic Prize for Collaborative Design.
+He is a first-generation college graduate and holds a BA from the University of Texas at Austin and an MFA in Stage Design from Northwestern University.
+He was the recipient of Northwestern's 2021 Merritt Academic Prize for Collaborative Design.